-This Article is written by Ananya Verma, a student of MSR College.
+This Article on Consumer Protection Act is written by Ananya Verma, a student of MSR College.

 Who is a Consumer?

 According to the act, a person is called a consumer who avails the service and buys any good for self-use, but if a person buys any good and avails any service for resale or commercial purpose then is not considered as a consumer.
 The term “consumer” is defined under Section 7 of the Consumer Protection Act, 2019 as: ‘any person who buys any goods for consideration or hires/avails any service for consideration’.

 The Consumer Protection Act safeguards and encourages consumers to speak against the inadequacy and flaws in goods and services.
 If traders and manufactures practice any illegal trade, this act protects their rights as a consumer.
 It covers all the goods and services of all public, private or cooperative sectors, except those exempted by the Central Government.
 The act provides a platform for a consumer where they can file their complaint and commission takes action against the concerned supplier and compensation is granted to the consumer for the inconvenience caused.